Re-energized and Back to Her Life

 Epicenter sites are chosen for their excellence in patient outcomes, passion for teaching and ability to convey to others the value of robotic assisted surgery for their patients.
 Bruce Bernie, MD, Good Samaritan’s medical director for robotic surgery, manages the epicenter and also trains visiting physicians and surgeons.
 He has been involved with advanced technologies in gynecology throughout his 35 years of practice.
 Since learning and mastering the da Vinci® robotic system in 2006, Dr. Bernie has completed more than 350 robotic surgical procedures.
 “With my practice at Lifestages – Samaritan Centers for Women, one of my goals is to practically eliminate abdominal surgery for women,” said Dr. Bernie.

 Good Samaritan invested approximately $2.5 million in the da Vinci® system to further the quality of care by offering patients a minimally-invasive option.
 While the epicenter focuses on gynecologic procedures, the Good Samaritan robotic program also includes general surgery and urology.

 It’s the Little Things That Count

-- Bladder & Pelvic procedures including Tension-Free Vaginal Tape (TVT) to stop urinary leakage, cystocele/rectocele repair to restore organs to their proper place and InterStim, a small pacemaker-like device implanted in the lower back to decrease or eliminate urinary incontinence.
+Bladder and Pelvic procedures including Tension-Free Vaginal Tape (TVT) to stop urinary leakage, cystocele/rectocele repair to restore organs to their proper place and InterStim, a small pacemaker-like device implanted in the lower back to decrease or eliminate urinary incontinence.

-Learn more about Robotic Surgery at Good Samaritan Hospital.
+Learn more about robotic-assisted surgery at Good Samaritan